nf-core/diaproteomics/docs/output.md

 * [Pyprophet output files](#Pyprophet) - Output files of pyprophet (osw, tsv, pdf)
 * [Pipeline information](#pipeline-information) - Report metrics generated during the workflow execution

+For detailed information about file formats and how they are in the various steps visit the detailed documentation of the [OpenSwathWorkflow](http://openswath.org/en/latest/docs/openswath.html).

 ## SummaryOutput

 Several csv tables are generated summarizing peptide or protein quantities (if protein level msstats was applied).
 In addition PDF reports are created.